anttav0110/anttav0110.github.io/docs/index.md

 Our guide aims to show VT students the tools they have available to maximize their productivity within Outlook.

->[!Note] Note: This guide is made with the following Outlook interfaces in mind:
+!!! note

->- Outlook website
+    Note: This guide is made with the following Outlook cinterfaces in mind:
->- "New" Outlook app (Windows and macOS)
+    - Outlook website
->- Mobile app (iOS and Android)
+    - "New" Outlook app (Windows and macOS)
->
+    - Mobile app (iOS and Android)

->However, these instructions will primarily focus on the Outlook website and desktop apps.
+    However, these instructions will primarily focus on the Outlook website and desktop apps.
 The mobile apps will only be discussed if there are significant differences in the interfaces.

 ## Table of Contents